PHP 5.6 VS PHP 7. What’s new in PHP 7 and what to consider when updating.

 Here are the main benefits of migrating to PHP 7:

-• the ability to group packages using use
+- possibility to group packages using use

 New operators are: